-We believe it is essential to enter into an understanding of the expectations of the parties, specifically, but not limited to the fee arrangement, which is fair both to our clients and to this firm.
+We believe it is essential to enter into an understanding of the duties, responsibilities, and expectations of the parties, specifically, but not limited to the fee arrangement, which is fair both to our clients and to this firm.
 Misunderstandings result in a deterioration of the attorney-client relationship and adversely affect our ability to provide proper service to all of our clients.
-Accordingly, we are providing the following explanation of our expectations, including our normal fee arrangements.
+Accordingly, we are providing the following explanation of our duties, responsibilities, and expectations, including our customary fee arrangements.
 We welcome any question or comment regarding the following so that we can discuss and resolve them prior to any misunderstanding.

 Download the Fee Agreement

-This firm is a Colorado limited liability.
-We undertake to use our best efforts to provide services to our clients using outside personnel when necessary to assure excellent quality of service.
-Our general fee arrangements apply to all services provided to any client and others at a client’s request until our relationship is terminated.
+This firm is a Colorado limited liability company.
+We undertake to use our best efforts to provide services to our clients, using outside personnel when necessary to assure excellent quality of service.
+Our general fee arrangements apply to all services provided to any client and to others at a client’s request until our relationship is terminated.
 All work product will be owned by this firm.

 As a small firm, we reserve the right to make arrangements for one or more other attorneys to assist us in our work.
 We shall, from time to time, make such arrangements with one or more attorneys, depending on the nature of the work to be performed, whom we believe to be competent.
 We shall be responsible for the payments for the work of these attorneys, and we shall bill for the work of these attorneys at the rates generally set out herein.

 As required by our professional rules, we reserve the right to make arrangements for an attorney who may or may not be generally affiliated with this firm to review all of our files in the event of our disability or death in order that our clients do not suffer from our inability to proceed.